top of page

 Can I earn community service hours through CCF?

 Yes!
-Once approved, volunteers can earn hours for planning, organizing, preparing, and teaching classes.
-We’re also working on getting CCF pre-approved at Lexington High School to make the process even smoother.
-We’ll walk you through how to log hours, who to send forms to, etc.
+Volunteers can earn hours for planning, organizing, preparing, and teaching classes.
+CCF has even been pre-approved at Lexington High School to give community service hours as it fits all of the requirements.
+We’ll walk you through how to log hours, who to send forms to, etc. This is a nonprofit, so it’s unpaid, but a great opportunity to take initiative and build experience.

 What does the organization hope to achieve long term?

-Our first project launches summer 2025 in partnership with ACCESS Chinatown, and we’re so excited.
-In the future, we hope to collaborate with more local organizations, hold events in community centers, and even expand to places like senior homes (because it’s never too late to find a passion!).
+Our first project launched in the Summer of 2025 in partnership with ACCESS in Boston's Chinatown!
+In the future, we hope to collaborate with more local organizations across the globe, possibly hold events in community centers, and even expand to places like senior homes (because it’s never too late to find a passion!).
 Our goal is to foster creativity, build confidence, and help students gain recognition for their artwork.
 We’re also pursuing a 501(c)(3) tax-exempt status for the future.
 It’s a process, but we’re working on it!

 Is there adult supervision in classes?

 Yes!
-There will always be a responsible adult present—either a board member from CCF or someone from the partnering organization (like regular staff or counselors already supervising the space).
+There will always be a responsible adult present: either a member from CCF or people from the partnering organization (like regular staff or counselors already supervising the space).
 Safety and accountability are a priority for us.

 Do partner organizations need to provide the art supplies?

 It depends.
 Some places, like ACCESS, already have a very creative and art-supportive environment.
-But we’re also actively working on setting up a donation system so that in the future, we can provide high-quality supplies ourselves to make the experience even better for students.
+However, we’re also actively working on setting up a donation system, which will enable us to provide high-quality supplies in the future, further enhancing the experience for students.
+Volunteers do not need to bring any art materials unless they wish to do so.

-The Creative Catalyst Foundation was founded by Christina Xiao, with key support from student leaders like Kimly Nguyen and Doris Sun, who have played essential roles in launching and leading the organization.
-A board of adult directors also supports CCF by overseeing the legal and organizational aspects.
+The Creative Catalyst Foundation was founded and is currently run by a team of student leaders.
+Learn more on the "About Us" page!
+A board of adult directors also supports CCF by overseeing the legal and some organizational aspects.

 Why should I volunteer?